You Could Be Mine

-"You Could Be Mine" is a song by American rock band Guns N' Roses from their fourth studio album, Use Your Illusion II (1991).
-The song was released on June 25, 1991, as the first single from the Use Your Illusion albums.
+"You Could Be Mine" is a song by the American rock band Guns N' Roses from their fourth album, Use Your Illusion II (1991).
+The song was released on June 25, 1991, as the first single from the album.
 The song was also included in the 1991 science fiction action film Terminator 2: Judgment Day.
 Backed with "Civil War", also from Use Your Illusion II, the single reached number 29 on the US Billboard Hot 100, number three on the UK Singles Chart, and number one in Finland and Spain.
 It became a top-five hit in more than 10 additional countries.